-Apnea literally means "cessation of breath."
-If you have sleep apnea, your breath can become very shallow or you may even stop breathing while you are asleep.
-This state of not breathing can occur up to hundreds of times a night in some people.
+When you have this condition, your breath can become very shallow or you may even stop breathing -- briefly -- while you sleep.
+It can happen many times a night in some people.

 Obstructive sleep apnea happens when something partly or completely blocks your upper airway during shut-eye.
 That makes your diaphragm and chest muscles work harder to open the obstructed airway and pull air into the lungs.
 Breathing usually resumes with a loud gasp, snort, or body jerk.
 You may not sleep well, but you probably won't be aware that this is happening.

 Even as a child I hated waking up early in the morning.
 Something about being startled out of a deep sleep by a clanging alarm made me feel disoriented and lonely.
 Alas, now, as a working mother, I often have to wake early -- to fit in a workout, check business emails, or make preparations for my children's school days.